kiebel/wp-teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.1.2 - (15.03.2011) =
+* New: If you want it, you can now use custom post types instead of pages for the related page links
+* Info: WordPress 2.8 is not longer supported
 = 2.1.1 - (10.03.2011) =
 * Bugfix: Fixed a bug in the publication overview (backend): The tags were not displayed
 * Bugfix: Fixed a bug in the updater which set the field type for birthday in the table teachpress_stud to varchar and not to date